 • Employees, shoppers, diners, and students can all be met with a QR code entry requirement.
 Upon scanning the code with their smartphone, the entrant must answer specific questions – email address, phone number, recent travel, symptoms of illness, and more.
 Answering these questions will then allow or disallow entry, thus protecting those already inside.

 • Having email addresses and phone numbers will allow contact tracing.
 Suppose someone in the facility develops COVID.
 Having the ability to contact everyone else who was in the facility at the same time as that ill person can alert them to get tested themselves.
-Contact tracing has been a key factor in those countries, such as Singapore, that has managed to slow and significantly reduce the spread of this disease better than countries that do not have the same QR coding system in place.
+Contact tracing has been a key factor in those countries, such as Singapore, that have managed to slow and significantly reduce the spread of this disease better than countries that do not have the same QR coding system in place.

 • In the case of schools specifically, knowing which students have been where on campus will allow immediate notification of their exposure and the need to be tested.
 Clinics on campus can provide quick and easy access to such tests and monitoring of those students who have followed through as directed.